dancer1325/tc-guide-testing-spring-boot-rest-api/README.md

 ## 3. Run Tests

-Run the command to run the tests.
+Run the command to run the tests, using maven wrapper included

 ```shell
 $ ./gradlew test //for Gradle